RedisLabs/terraform-provider-rediscloud/README.md

 Installing the Provider
 -----------------------

-After the provider has been built locally it most be placed the user plugins directory so it can be discovered by the Terraform CLI.
+After the provider has been built locally it must be placed in the user plugins directory so it can be discovered by the Terraform CLI.
 The default user plugins directory root is `~/.terraform.d/plugins`.

 Use the following make command to install the provider locally.